fabiojavamarcos/DijkstraHeap/README.md

 # DijkstraHeap
 This is an example of implementation of the Dijkstra heap using java.
-It was done for an Algorithm Analysis HW.
+It was done for an Algorithm Analysis class HW.

+Sorry!
+Some variables, methods and comments are in portuguese!